filipeparedes/filipeparedes/README.md

 # Hey, I'm Filipe 👋

-Final-year Computer Engineering student based in Portugal, focused on backend development and systems programming.
-I work mostly in C, C++, C# and Python, from low-level systems and memory management to modern backend architectures with ASP.NET Core.
-Have built backends in a SaaS context and implemented modular architectures.
+Final-year Computer Engineering student based in Portugal, focused on systems programming.
+I work mostly in C, C++ and Python, with a high interest in low-level systems, memory management, and performance.

-Also know my way around TypeScript + React, but tend to focus more on the previously mentioned languages.
+Also know my way around TypeScript, C# and SQL, but tend to focus more on the previously mentioned languages.

 **[Personal Portfolio Website](https://filipeparedes.dev)**